What 100 Calories Really Looks Like for 25 Foods

 At 4 calories a pop, baby carrots are a great pick when it comes to some of the best snacks for weight loss and better health.
 Not only are they low in calories, but they’re also packed with 7 grams of fiber and 215 grams of water—nearly as much as an 8-ounce glass!

-Although fans go bananas for this flavor, you’d be nutty to eat more than a 300-calorie serving (which is just half a cup!).
+Although fans go bananas for this Ben & Jerry’s flavor, you’d be nutty to eat more than a 300-calorie serving (which is just half a cup!).
 If you’re trying to stick to 100 calories, you’d only be able to dig your spoon in three times.
 Luckily, you won’t have to deprive yourself of all ice creams since this is one of the most calorie-dense frozen treats from the Vermont duo.
-Check out more waistline-friendly options in our exclusive guide, Every Ben & Jerry’s Flavor—Ranked by Nutrition!.